cschotte/blog/content/posts/Free and built-in TLS SSL certificates in Azure/index.md

 ## Use your own certificate

 There is also an option to use your own certificate, especially when you need a naked domain (without the "www"-prefix).
-This is not currently possible with the Build-In certificate option.
+This is not currently possible with the built-in certificate option.
 See "[Hosting a Static Site on Azure using CDN and HTTPS](/hosting-a-static-site-on-azure-using-cdn-and-https/)" how to fix this.